vidushi27/doc_it/README.md

+This repo is all about document recognition and analysis in the research direction of ICDAR

 The original dataset can be downloaded here: https://lampsrv02.umiacs.umd.edu/projdb/project.php?id=72.
 The dataset used contains documents from the Tobacco industry in 10 different classes: